bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * PT Sans Italic is small?

 # Brainless JS tasks
-* Change for components that already have useSelector(mapStateToProps)
 * Put all mapStateToProps at top
 * Change all mapStateToProps to grab from selectors
 * Ensure all selectors are used.